 On a moonless night, Cancer is surprisingly easy to see in a dark country sky.
 You can locate the Crab’s place on the Zodiac by referring to certain zodiacal stars.
 The two brightest stars in the constellation Gemini, Castor and Pollux, shine on one side of Cancer, while Regulus, the brightest star in the constellation Leo, lies on the other side.

-Amazingly enough, however, modern-day astronomers believe the sun might have originated from Cancer’s fainter star cluster, Messier 67, though this study seems to throw cold water on the idea.
-But it looks as if Cancer is the home of a creation story in both astrology and astronomy.
+Interestingly enough, however, modern-day astronomers believe the sun might have originated from Cancer’s fainter star cluster, Messier 67, though this study seems to throw cold water on the idea.
+Still, it looks as if Cancer may be the home of a creation story in both astrology and astronomy.

 In ancient Chaldean and Platonic philosophy, Cancer was called the Gate of Men.
 It was through this portal that souls descend from the heavens above and into the bodies of the newly born.